ArcWear™ Polartec® FR Hi Vis Fleece Data

 Flash Fire Resistance

-NFPA 2112 Standard on Flame Resistant Garments for Protection of Industrial Personnel Against Flash Fire, and
+NFPA 2112 Standard for Flame Resistant Garments for Protection of Industrial Personnel Against Flash Fire, and

 NFPA 2113 Standard for Selection, Care, Use and Maintenance of Garments Used for Protection Against Flash Fire.
 This standard requires that garments be certified NFPA 2112.